razinShk/Scan-med-remind/docs/NURSE_CONNECT.md

 4. **Managing Connections**
    - Both parties can remove connections at any time
    - Senders can update which medications are shared

+5. **Shared Medications Tab**
+   - Dedicated tab for viewing all medications shared with you as a nurse
+   - Enable/disable reminders for individual shared medications
+   - Clear overview of medication schedules and dosages

 ## Technical Implementation